jedavies-dev/kiss-zfs/README.md

 ## What is this?
 This repo contains KISS build files for ZFS on Linux.
 Package contains userland utilities and kernel modules.
 It also contains the ZFS event daemon (zed).
-**By using this repo you agree to the patching of the source code during the build process to enable loading of the CDDL-licensed kernel module.**
-  Note that there are [licensing differences between the Linux kernel and the ZFS kernel modules](https://www.softwarefreedom.org/resources/2016/linux-kernel-cddl.html).

 ## How to install?
 1. Enable the [community repository](https://k1ss.org/install#11.0) on your machine.